By Skip Cement

-Kelley Galloup has a YouTube video devoted to fly tying threads and Tim Flagler a short, to the point, YouTube video made for Orvis on the same subject (Choosing Tying Thread – scroll down for that one minute video).
+Kelley Galloup has a YouTube video devoted to fly-tying threads, and Tim Flagler has a short, to-the-point YouTube video made for Orvis on the same subject (Choosing Tying Thread – scroll down for that one-minute video).

 Anyone beginning their tying career will immediately notice that thread “size” designations are off-throwing

-Nylon and polyester are the overwhelming tying threads of choice because they are cheap, available everywhere; they can be configured round or flat, fuzzy or smooth, and come in a gazillion colors and sizes.
+Nylon and polyester are the overwhelming tying threads of choice because they are cheap and available everywhere; they can be configured round or flat, fuzzy or smooth, and come in a gazillion colors and sizes.

-With gel spun you can add “thread count” measurement to both the aught and denier designations appearing on most labeling.
-The marked departure with Gel Spun Polyethylene is that it can be almost 10 times stronger than its nylon or polyester counterpart of the same denier.
+With gel spun, you can add “thread count” measurement to the aught and denier designations appearing on most labeling.
+The marked departure with Gel Spun Polyethylene is that it can be almost ten times stronger than its nylon or polyester counterpart of the same denier.

 Waxed or unwaxed?

 In some circles, waxed is said to only add to what you don’t need.
-The advertised advantage of holding on the hook better is a bit of a stretch.
-Aiding in holding dubbing and other materials better is mentionable, but why buy two green spools, one waxed and one unwaxed?
-You can buy a lifetime supply of wax for a few dollars and spit is free.
+The advertised advantage of holding on the hook better is a stretch.
+Aiding in keeping dubbing and other materials better is mentionable, but why buy two green spools, one waxed and one unwaxed?
+You can buy a lifetime supply of wax for a few dollars.

 GSP is more expensive, not widely available – hard to find even in a good fly shop, and it is not available anywhere close to the number of colors found in nylon/polyester threads.
 But GSP quickly takes on a Sharpie, so your color choice doesn’t have to be a whole spool of a weird color you had to buy and use just once.
 Also, with GSP, you can start with white and color as needed, saving a lot of thread as a “useful” inventory.
 So, no, it’s not hard to tie with.